KatanaGraph/katana/docs/reference/python/katana.rst

 ----------------------

 This is the environment provided by the open-source edition of Katana.
-The only API available is `the local API`_.
+The only API available is `the local API <Katana Local API>`_.
 This environment allows a user to process and analyze small graphs (up to 10s of GBs), including writing new algorithms, but does not support large scale, distributed execution.
 Programs running in this environment are sequential other than within the Katana parallel loops.